timmydoza/frontend-take-home/README.md

 - Hiding all error information before submission attempts.

 A deliberate pattern that I implemented with this library has to do with form submission and errors.
 I'm allowing users to always be able to click the Submit button, even when the form is incomplete or invalid.
 If the user attempts to submit a bad form, then actionable error messages will be shown next to the inputs with problems.
 This is in contrast to the pattern of disabling the Submit button when the form is invalid.
 This prevents bad form submissions, but it does not give the user any actionable information, and leaves them 'guessing' about how to fix the form.

+One benefit of seeing `react-query` and `react-hook-form` as specialized state management libraries, is that they greatly help to reduce the amount of state management that we need to implement ourselves.
+With these libraries, the only state management that we needed to build for this application was nothing more than a handful of `useState()` hooks.

+### UI

 Lastly, `radix/themes` was used for UI components.
 This was the obvious choice for this project, but this library does appear to provide the right components to build the Figma mocks that were provided.
 I also wanted to use this library to gain some practice with it, because it's new to me.